marclewis8/FlexDJ/backend/README.md

 The port is also defined in this file, which in this case is `3001`.
 After running this file, the backend can now wait and listen for requests from the frontend.

-- `npm run start`: starts the backend app - go to localhost:3001 to see the result of `GET` is for the root of the site.
+- `npm run dev`: starts the backend app - go to localhost:3001 to see the result of `GET` is for the root of the site.
 It will log all your changes (you can also run this command in your terminal outside VSCode)

+## To Start Entire Local Dev

+- cd into backend: `cd backend`
+- run `npm run dev`
+- open new terminal
+- cd into frontend: `../frontend`
+- run `npm run dev`